 Hewitt says that organizations need “systems of work” to ensure their remote employees have all the tools to do their work efficiently.
 There is so much more than how employees interact with each other via different tools such as Zoom, Slack, and Google Hangouts.

-Companies need to create an environment wherein employees have the right knowledge to use virtual desktop infrastructure (VDI) to access in-house systems.
+In 2022, companies need to create an environment wherein employees have the right knowledge to use virtual desktop infrastructure (VDI) to access in-house systems.